This Commons Library briefing paper considers who is responsible for arranging and paying for a funeral in England and

 This briefing paper deals with the position in England and Wales, except where specifically stated.

 If a deceased person left a will and appointed executors, they have the primary responsibility for arranging the funeral.
 Where there is no will, the person who would be entitled to administer the estate (usually the closest relative) would generally have this responsibility.
 In practice, it is often family members or friends who arrange the funeral, sometimes on behalf of, and with the specific authority of, the executors.

 It is sometimes possible to arrange a funeral at short notice, for example, to meet religious requirements.
 It is necessary to notify the coroner before the body of a deceased person may be moved abroad for a funeral.

 Reasonable funeral expenses are payable out of the deceased’s estate in priority to the payment of any unsecured debts or liabilities.
-Anyone who arranges the funeral will generally be responsible for paying the funeral directors, so it is important to establish where the money will come from, especially if there is insufficient property in the deceased’s estate to pay for the funeral.
+Anyone who arranges the funeral may incur responsibility for paying the funeral directors, so it is important to establish where the money will come from, especially if there is insufficient property in the deceased’s estate to pay for the funeral.

 Payments from the Social Fund can be made to claimants of means-tested benefits and tax credits to help meet the costs of a funeral.
-The rules governing access to Social Fund Budgeting Loans have now been changed to provide additional help to low income families facing funeral costs, although these are repayable.
+Social Fund Budgeting Loans provide additional help to low income families facing funeral costs, although these are repayable.